ShkalikovOleh/OptAlg/README.md

 Methods based on iteration over values and calculating the function for each of them.

 - [SimpleSearch](https://github.com/ShkalikovOleh/OptAlg/blob/master/optalg/iterative/simple_search.py) - uniform selection of n values from the interval.

+## Gradient
+Methods based on descent to minimum by gradient-like direction.

+- [Gradient descent with step decrease](https://github.com/ShkalikovOleh/OptAlg/blob/master/optalg/gradient/gd_step_decrease.py) - gradient descent with step dividing if the function value at the new point is greater than the function value at the previous point.